-A Press the fn key, and then press one of the keys listed in the following table.
+Press the fn key, and then press one of the keys listed in the following table.

-Press fn+function key Description C Initiates Sleep, which saves your information in system memory.
+Duna for formation have Parameters.
+Press fn+function key Description Helps prevent side-angle viewing from onlookers.
+If needed, increase or decrease brightness for well-lit or darker environments.
+Press fn+f2 again to turn off the privacy screen.
+NOTE: To quickly turn on the highest privacy setting, press fn+p.
+C Initiates Sleep, which saves your information in system memory.
 The display and other system components turn off and power is conserved.
-To exit Sleep, briefly press the power button. - CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
-N Turns the keyboard backlight off or on.
+To exit Sleep, briefly press the power button.
+CAUTION: To reduce the risk of information loss, save your work before initiating Sleep.
+N Turns the backlight keyboard off or on.
 NOTE: To conserve battery power, turn off this feature.
-Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
+101 Switches the screen image among display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing fn+f4 alternates the screen image from computer display to monitor display to simultaneous display on both the computer and the monitor.
+Most external monitors receive video information on the computer using the external VGA video standard.
+The fn+f4 hot key can also alternate images among other devices that are receiving video information on the computer.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key.
-4) Decreases speaker volume incrementally while you hold down the key.
-4 1)) Increases speaker volume incrementally while you hold down the key. ₽ø Mutes the microphone.
+Increases the screen brightness incrementally as long as you hold down the key. • Decreases speaker volume incrementally while you hold down the key.
+4 0) Increases speaker volume incrementally while you hold down the key. ∮ ⊗ Mutes the microphone.
+R Pauses or breaks an operation.
+This replaces the break key. С Locks cell.
+This replaces the scroll lock key.
+S Sends a programming query.
+This replaces the sys rq key.